 Now we’re not here to slam what is clearly an incredible piece of technology.
 Software rated so highly that, back in 2016, Microsoft CEO Satya Nadella described Excel as…

 “The most important consumer product we’ve created.”Satya Nadella

-However, this doesn’t mean the software can, or should, be used for anything and everything.
+This doesn’t mean however, that the software can, or should, be used for anything and everything.

 Crunching numbers and managing finances, fire away.

 Sales tracking and holding customer relationships, not so much.

 Why?
 These activities are fundamentally not what Excel was designed for.

 By using Excel for these critical processes, you could be unknowingly damaging your business.